programarivm/data-driven-tdd-demo/README.md

 ## Data Driven Test Development Demo

 This is a simple demo that shows how to build a JWT-authenticated REST API from scratch by following a data-driven test development methodology.

-Let's run a few CRUD operations on the UK Premier League!
+Let's run a few CRUD operations on the UK Premier League.

 #### /team/create